upsidelab/enthusiast/README.md

   pip3 install django
   ```
 * Run server:
-Note: below example runs django at the port 5000 (however you may run that on a default port).
+Note: below example runs django at the default port.
   ```
-  (venv) kuba@totem ecl % python3 ./manage.py runserver 127.0.0.1:5000
+  (venv) kuba@totem ecl % python3 ./manage.py runserver
   Watching for file changes with StatReloader Performing system checks...

   System check identified no issues (0 silenced).
   September 24, 2024 - 12:49:20
   Django version 5.1.1, using settings 'ecl.settings'
-  Starting development server at http://127.0.0.1:5000/ Quit the server with CONTROL-C.
+  Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
   ```
-* Verify installation: open 127.0.0.1:5000 URL in the browser.
+* Verify installation: open 127.0.0.1:8000 URL in the browser.
 If you see Django welcome message, you are most probably well configured.
 Congrats.
   ```
   The install worked successfully!
 Congratulations!
   View release notes for Django 5.1